Mortgage Refinance Calculator

 What are today's refinance rates?

 Mortgage rates are determined by the market for mortgage bonds.
-Rates change daily and can even update throughout the day as market conditions fluctuate.
+Rates change daily and can even update throughout the day as market conditions fluctuate, so "current rates" don't stay current for very long.
 Each mortgage lender determines what rates they offer.
 Therefore, rates vary from lender to lender, and one lender's FHA or VA rate may be higher or lower than another's.